njmulsqb/njmulsqb.github.io/_posts/2024-04-17-Complete-Takeover-Firebase.md

 Upon further research, I found NPM package for Firebase which meant I can build a Javascript app to consume Firebase database, and I followed the following article to create baseline app for Firebase: [Upload files to Firebase Cloud Storage in Firebase v9 with React](https://blog.logrocket.com/firebase-cloud-storage-firebase-v9-react/) and then tweaked it further to perform CRUD operations on the database.

-The tweaked version of React app is uploaded on my Github profile which can be access [here](https://github.com/njmulsqb/Firebase-Access-Tester)
+The tweaked version of React app is uploaded on my Github profile which can be accessed [here](https://github.com/njmulsqb/Firebase-Access-Tester)

 ```js
 import "./App.css";